CS-ACS/my-computer-Magicaster/mycomputer.md

 The product number is 7DW16EA#A2N

-My cpu is an Intel core i7-9750h
+The computers cpu is an Intel core i7-9750h

-My gpu is a Nvidea GeForce RTX 2060
+The computers gpu is a Nvidea GeForce RTX 2060

-My RAM is 16gb
+The computers RAM is 16gb

 There is bluetooth on my computer